rticommunity/rticonnextdds-usecases-umaa/README.md

 the AutoPilot component and showcases accessing those entities to read/write data using features such as listeners and AsyncWaitset.

-The Modern C++ helper files for all the UMAA types have already been generated and placed in `/examples/resources/umaa_6/gen_types/cpp11`.
+***NOTE: The commands don't implement the UMAA command state pattern("Flow Control") as

-***NOTE: The commands don't implement the UMAA command state pattern("Flow Control") as that is outside the current scope of this middleware example.***
+that is outside the current scope of this middleware example.***

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------